-Boating accidents in California can result in serious injury or death.
+Boating accidents can result in serious injury or death.
 When someone is injured in a boating accident, the victim may be able to file a personal injury lawsuit to pay for the expenses and to cover losses, including:

 When a boating accident causes long-term damage, the injury victim may also be able to claim damages for:

 - Compensation for disfigurement.

 Boating in the open water always carries the risk of a fatal drowning accident.
 If someone dies in a boating accident, the surviving family members can file a wrongful death lawsuit for compensation to cover the loss of financial support and funeral costs.

 Our California personal injury attorneys discuss the frequently asked questions about garage door accidents: